panosstav/NavalEngineering/README.md

 # Diploma Shipbuilding NTUA

-## School of Naval Architecture & Marine Engineering Projects
+## School of Naval Architecture and Marine Engineering Projects

 Welcome to my GitHub repository where I showcase the projects I completed during my time at the School of Naval Architecture and Marine Engineering at the National Technical University of Athens.
 This repository serves as a portfolio of my work in this field.